Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 export class InputFormatDirective {
 	constructor(private el: ElementRef) { }
 	@HostListener('blur') onBlur(){

 	}

 }

 ~~~

 Now on the onBlur() method, we need to read the value of the input field first and access the native element property - giving us access to the actual DOM object.
-Using type annottation we can access all the methd defined in the string class
+Using type annottation we can access all the method defined in the string class.

 ~~~